-- 6.6 If a sprint session is suspended in accordance with Article 57 and cannot be resumed, points for each title will not be awarded in accordance with the following criteria: - a) If the leader has completed less than 50% of the scheduled sprint session distance; and/or - b) Unless a minimum of two (2) laps have been completed by the leader without a Safety Car and/or VSC intervention. - 6.7 If the formation lap is started behind the safety car (see Article 49.142.1c)), the original sprint qualifying session distance will be deemed to be the distance calculated in accordance with Article 5.3a)ii).
-However, the maximum sprint qualifying session time of one and a half (1.5) hours (see Article 5.3a)ii)) will commence at the scheduled sprint qualifying session start time. - 6.8 If the formation lap is started behind the safety car (see Article 49.142.1c)), the original race distance will be deemed to be the distance calculated in accordance with Article 5.4c).
+- 6.6 If a sprint session is suspended in accordance with Article 57 and cannot be resumed, points for each title will not be awarded: - a) If the leader has completed less than two (2) laps without a Safety Car and/or VSC intervention; or - b) If the leader has completed less than 50% of the scheduled sprint session distance.

+- 6.7 If the formation lap is started behind the safety car (see Article 49), the original sprint session distance will be deemed to be the distance calculated in accordance with Article 5.3a)ii).
+However, the maximum sprint session time of one and a half (1.5) hours (see Article 5.3a)ii)) will commence at the scheduled sprint session start time. - 6.8 If the formation lap is started behind the safety car (see Article 49), the original race distance will be deemed to be the distance calculated in accordance with Article 5.4c).
 However, the maximum race time of three (3) hours (see Article 5.4b)) will commence at the scheduled race start time. - 6.9 A representative of the Competitor finishing first in the Championship for Constructors and the drivers finishing first, second and third in the Championship for drivers must be present at the annual FIA Prize Giving ceremony.